Blog

 Edelson (2012) found that cases involving male victims were significantly less likely to be accepted for prosecution than cases involving female victims.

 Only two variables were discovered to account for this difference.
 The first variable was the relationship of the child to the perpetrator.
-Females were more likely than males to be abused by biological fathers, and males were more likely to be abused my mother's ... read more
+Females were more likely than males to be abused by biological fathers, and males were more likely to be abused my mother's boyfriends.
+The second variable was whether or not the child was offended by ...

 January 10, 2013

 Risk assessment measures are important tools used in the evaluation of sexually violent predators (SVP's).
 Although they are only one source of data used to inform expert opinions that are offered in SVP committment proceedings (as well as other legal arenas), they are instruments used when the stakes are high and need to be as reliable and valid as possible.
-Miller, Kimonis, Otto, Kline, and Asserman (2012) examined ... read more
+Miller, Kimonis, Otto, Kline, and Asserman (2012) examined the interrater reliability of three popular risk assessment tools: the Static-99, ...

 May 22, 2012